gmarchiello/2023-Data-Science-Job-Market-Insights/README.md

 - **Overall Job Market Insight**: The data reveals a total of **over 10,500** job postings from the top 20 employers, underscoring the robust demand for data professionals in various roles.
 This reflects a thriving job market that offers promising career paths for aspiring and current data experts.
 ![plot_3](assets/3_plot.png)
+*Bar graph visualazing the top 20 companies with the Highest Number of Remote Job Positions for Data Scientist*

 ### 4. Top 20 Paying Data Scientist Remote Jobs
 To identify the top 20 highest-paying Data Scientist positions worldwide, I constructed a query that calculates the average salary for Data Scientist roles across various locations.
 This involves using Common Table Expressions (CTEs) to first rank the jobs by average salary and then aggregate salary statistics for job locations.
 The final output highlights the most lucrative Data Scientist roles, detailing salary rankings, job titles, locations, and associated company names.
 This analysis provides valuable insights into compensation trends for Data Scientists, enabling job seekers to target the highest-paying opportunities.